wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

   `Type String`

 $wodle_ciscat_timeout
   Timeout for each evaluation.
-In case the execution takes longer that the specified timeout, it stops.
+In case the execution takes longer than the specified timeout, it stops.

   `Default 1800`

   `Type String`

 $wodle_ciscat_interval
-  Interval between CIS-CAT executions.
+  The interval between CIS-CAT executions.

   `Default 1d`